top of page

 Surreallistic

-Photography, for me, is a way of listening to the world without speaking.
-When I hold the camera, I am in the present moment, my eyes tracing lines, textures, and shadows I might otherwise pass by.
+Photography is my way of listening to the world without speaking.
+When I hold the camera, I am fully present—my eyes tracing lines, textures, shadows I might otherwise miss.
 It sharpens my senses, asking me to notice what is truly here.

 Nature reflects who we are from the moment we are born.
-The portrait captures who we have become up to that day, in the present moment.
-Surrealism reveals the unconscious, and together, these elements bring me closer to the very roots of what it means to be human.
+Portraits capture who we have become, right now.
+Surrealism uncovers the unconscious.
+Together, they bring me closer to the roots of being human.

-Memories are born the moment they are seen and attached into our brain, but there is a beauty in returning to them, letting the eyes meet them again, and watching their presence bloom once more, in another timeline.
+Memories are born the instant we see them, woven into our minds—but there is beauty in returning, letting our eyes meet them again, and watching them bloom anew, in another timeline.

 Book